How To Use Body Scrub

 What Is Body Scrub?

-A body scrub is a physical exfoliant with a thick but consistent texture that is applied to the skin in a circular motion to cleanse the skin of older skin cells and stimulate new skin cell turnover.
-Yes, the skin naturally sheds, but you can use body scrubs to boost circulation and speed up the process of achieving beautiful skin.
+A body scrub is a physical exfoliant with a thick texture.
+Applied to the skin in a circular motion, it will cleanse older skin cells and stimulate new skin cell turnover.

 Do I Use A Body Scrub Before or After Body Wash?